-Asakura Robinson worked alongside the Mexican American community to enhance cultural creation and preservation, access, connectivity, and visibility of the Mexican American Community Center.
+Asakura Robinson worked alongside the Mexican American community to enhance cultural creation and preservation, access, connectivity, and visibility of the Mexican American Cultural Center.

 The project centered the site as the heart of Mexican American cultural preservation and creation by creating access points and lines of sight to the MACC from nearby streets and trails.

 The team sought extensive input from the Mexican American community, and as a result, created more spaces for art, connections to the trail system, a community garden, and shaded areas in the zócalo (plaza).